Ominousx/mapspec/README.md

 - ✅ Python CLI (local use)
 - ✅ Google Colab (with Japanese support via `japanize-matplotlib`)

-This forked version is for analyzing Kings Ascend Season 2.

-Original code from Ominous from Wolves Esports.
-Below are the original README description.
 ---

 ## 📊 Example: Confidence Spectrum